What are DDOS attack tools?

 There are different types of these tools available.
 Let’s check out the best 16.
 This list is based on a couple of criteria that include efficiency, speed and attack sophistication.

-LOIC – This attack tool is fully called Low orbit icon.
+LOIC – This attack tool is fully called Low Orbit Ion Cannon.
 It happens to be very useful in DDOS attacks that use large volumes to their advantage.
 Simply put, it focuses the network connections of computers towards specific server frameworks.
 Since under normal circumstances, no computer can send requests powerful enough to overwhelm server bandwidths, they prompt computer networks to send unnecessary packets to the servers that have been preselected.
+Types of packets LOIC support are:

 HULK – This is like an acronym for HTTP unbearable load king.
 In this age where transfer protocols are the conventional means through which computer communicate with servers, it would be smooth for attacks to overload servers with many of such apparently legitimate requests.
 That is exactly what HULK does.
-They happen to be very efficient in executing denial attacks.
+HULK happen to be very efficient in executing denial of service attacks, since it has the ability of sending obfuscated traffic, making it harder to detect.
 Finally, these tools can be used to generate attacks that can be quite difficult (and sometimes) to detect.
 Of course, that is to be expected since the vehicle of execution is HTTP.

 Solarwinds security management system